dolthub/docs/content/interfaces/compare_cli.md

 1 row in set (0.00 sec)
 ```

-Any tool that works with MySQL equivalently functions with a Dolt server.
+Any tool that works with MySQL works equivalently with a Dolt server.
 The downside is you need two tools: dolt for the server, something else
 for the client.